dynamsoft-docs/barcode-reader-docs/parameters/reference/dpm-code-reading-modes.md

 # DPMCodeReadingModes

 `DPMCodeReadingModes` is a parameter to control how to read direct part mark (DPM) barcodes.
-It consisits of one or more modes, each mode is an implement to read DPM barcode.
+It consists of one or more modes, each mode is an implement to read DPM barcode.

 ## Candidate Mode List